ncbi/ribovore/documentation/ribotyper.md

 There are 15 possible unexpected features that get reported, some of which are related to each other.
-11 of the 15 can arise when ribotyper.pl is used with default arguments, and therefore appear in the example above; the other four can arise only when specific additional non-default arguments are used, as explained below.
+11 of the 15 can arise when ribotyper is used with default arguments, and therefore appear in the example above; the other four can arise only when specific additional non-default arguments are used, as explained below.
 Therefore, the list of 15 feaures below, with long